hashivim/vim-vagrant/README.md

 Written by Mark Cornick <https://www.markcornick.com/>.
 I fumbled my way through VimL by reading @tpope's code, so thanks to Tim.

-Licensed under the MIT license.
+Licensed under the ISC license.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor